- When they’re searching: 14 percent of local searchers say they’re immediately looking to visit a business.

 We also know that Google’s algorithm prefers local businesses, when ranking search results, that have a steady number of reviews from a diversity of review sites.

 So what does this tell us?
-People trust Google Reviews, even though other review sites are growing faster and may be more accurate / correlative, and a diversity of review sites is better for SEO.
+People trust Google Reviews, even though other business review sites are growing faster and may be more accurate / correlative, and a diversity of review sites is better for SEO.

 2. 24 percent of people say profile pictures are one of the most important things when considering a local business.